e-gov/AJ/_posts/2015-1-1-Presentation.md

 Protocols: (1) and (2) conform to X-Road message protocol (which is built over SOAP/HTTP(S)); (3) conforms to Personal Data Usage Logger protocol; and (4) follows a special extraction rule format.

 ---
-**Personal Data Usage Logger** (*Andmesalvestaja* *et*) stores the personal data usage log record in database.
+**Personal Data Usage Logger** (*et* *Andmesalvestaja*) stores the personal data usage log record in database.
 Contents of the database is made available for request by the person.

 <img style='float:left; margin: 10px 50px 140px 50px;'  src='{{ site.url }}/img/Logger.svg'>